qbead/qbeadWebsite/content/book/vectors.md

 ## Vector Magnitude and Orientation

-Now that we have mastered the essence of vectors, we will proceed to conquer their representation as pairs of numbers: an important tool if we are to use our new powers on a computer, as computers only understand numbers.
+Now that you have become comfortable with drawing vectors, we will begin to describe their properties using numbers.
-Vectors have a length (mathematicians usually call it *magnitude* or *norm*) and orientation.
+Vectors have a length (mathematicians usually call it *magnitude* or *norm*) and orientation (or direction).
-We will see how to encode these properties as pairs of numbers.
+We will see how to encode these properties as pairs of numbers with the example below.

 Imagine that you are standing in the middle of an empty school cafeteria.
 The floor is